syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 {% endhighlight %}
 {% endtabs %}

-### SplitButton
+### Split button items

-By setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `SplitButton` you can render a SplitButton item.
-You can also customize the SplitButton item through [RibbonSplitButtonSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonSplitButtonSettings.html#properties) which provides options such as `IconCss`, `Items`, `Target` and more.
+You can render the built-in splitButton Ribbon item by setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `SplitButton` you can render a splitButton item.
+You can also customize the SplitButton item through [RibbonSplitButtonSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonSplitButtonSettings.html#properties), which provides options such as `IconCss`, `Items`, `Target` and more.

 #### Target

-The [Target](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonSplitButtonSettings.html#Syncfusion_EJ2_Ribbon_RibbonSplitButtonSettings_Target) property specifies the element selector to be shown in the SplitButton popup.
+The [Target](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonSplitButtonSettings.html#Syncfusion_EJ2_Ribbon_RibbonSplitButtonSettings_Target) property specifies the element selector to be displayed in the SplitButton popup.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}